 If you, or someone you know, is considering homeschooling we encourage you to attend the Homegrown Generation Family Expo.
-We have gathered an amazing group of speakers together for a week of homeschooling encouragement and practical advice.
-The online conference will be LIVE and INTERACTIVE from February 17th through the 21st and registration includes lifetime access to the videos, notes, and a virtual swag bag full of valuable resources.
-Lifetime registration is just $20 here.
+We have gathered an amazing group of speakers together for over 50 hours of homeschooling encouragement and practical advice.

 Homeschooling is good for students, good for families, and good for culture, so it is our mission to encourage and equip homeschooling families to start well and finish strong.

 Yvette Hampton recently talked with author and speaker, Israel Wayne about how to start homeschooling – how to do it well – and how to make it to graduation and beyond!
 Israel Wayne is the author of Answers for Homeschooling: Top 25 Questions Critics Ask, which answers many of the questions that people have when considering whether homeschooling is appropriate for their family.
 In this conversation, Israel and Yvette discuss why so many families choose to homeschool and how the alternatives (public school, and private school) are really doing.
 They also discuss whether homeschooling is appropriate for all types of families, or if it is best suited to certain groups.